 You can fill the cavities with whatever you like, dense-pack cellulose or fiberglass are your most economical options.
 There are various types of foams if you want higher R-value and have a lot of money to spend on insulation.
 Adding insulation to the cavity will not cause moisture problems unless you have water leaking into the cavity – more on this below.

 Exterior Foam.
 Adding foam on the exterior (in addition to filling the cavity), is the simplest way to boost your wall R-value beyond what you can get with dense-pack.
 Adding foam on the exterior will not cause moisture problems as long as you add enough foam.
 An adequate layer of exterior foam will warm the wall cavity sufficiently that water vapor in the wall will not condense into liquid water.
 In your climate zone, the recommended minimum R-value for foam sheathing over an insulated cavity is R-2.5 for 2×4 walls and R-3.75 for 2×6 walls.
 You can use whatever foam insulation you like, but never, never, put an impermeable vapor barrier such as poly on the interior.
+The best approach is to use nothing more than a Class III vapor barrier on the interior, which is painted drywall.
 The walls need to ability to dry to the interior should moisture (or water from a leak) build up in the cavity.

 For other climate zones, see the table below: